Toyota Celica: Fifth generation (T180; 1989)

 Trim levels for the European Celica were 1.6 ST-i, 2.0 GT-i 16, and GT-Four.
-The 2.0 GT-i 16 cabriolet was offered only in certain European countries.
-Only the 2.0 GT-i 16 liftback and GT-Four were officially sold in the UK.
+The 2.0 GT-i 16 Cabriolet was offered only in certain European countries.
+Only the 2.0 GT-i 16 Liftback and GT-Four were officially sold in the UK.
 New for 1992, the wide body Liftback 2.0 GT-i 16 was offered in the Netherlands and Belgium.
 This was basically a GT-S with 3S-GE engine.

 Model grades for Australian Celica were SX coupe, SX Liftback, GT-Four, and also 150 units limited edition GT-Four Group A Rallye.
 The Australian cars are less luxurious than Japanese market and North American market models.
 Initially, the GT-Four did not come with ABS and fog lamps, which became standard few months after the introduction.
 In 1993, the Limited Edition WRC Trophy model was offered in Australia.
 This is basically the SX with sport front seats from the GT-Four, cruise control, rear window shade / spoiler, and special decals.

 In August 1990, the wide body Liftback GT-Four A and Convertible, in base and Type G trim levels, were added into the Japanese Celica line up.
-Super Live Sound System with 10 speakers became standard on the GT-Four A and optional in other models except the S-R. To celebrate 20 years of Celica production, the 20th Anniversary GT-R was released for the Japanese market in December 1990.
+Super Live Sound System with 10 speakers became standard on the GT-Four A and optional in other models except the S-R. The Celica convertible was built by American Sunroof Corporation (ASC) in California.
+It was offered as GT in the US with 5S-FE engine, and as base model and upmarket Type G in Japan or 2.0 GT-i 16 cabriolet in Europe with 3S-GE engine.
+The Japanese market convertible also has 4WS.
+To celebrate 20 years of Celica production, the 20th Anniversary GT-R was released for the Japanese market in December 1990.
 This limited edition GT-R has the GT-Four front bumper.